Bike to School

 - School creates action plan of program goals in the next two calendar years for effective Bike to School culture implementation at broader scale.

-- With DOT support, school staff teaches the in-classroom curriculum, supplemented with special assemblies and outdoor events conducted by school staff and partner agencies
+- With support from DOT, Bike New York, and Recycle-A-Bicycle, school staff teaches the in-classroom curriculum, supplemented with special assemblies and outdoor events conducted by school staff and partner agencies

 - DOT works with the school to coordinate a special bike event with partner agencies, where students can practice their cycling skills.
 A second helmet fitting and giveaway event will be conducted in conjunction with this event

 - With DOT assistance, the school will conduct other related training events for school staff.

 - The school holds coordinated voluntary rides and activities such as cycling club, rides or commuter trains on a regular basis.

 - Schools independently teach curriculum and continue Bike to School execution without DOT support.

 - The school holds a celebratory community event to publicize successful program implementation on National Bike to School Day.